 The pension benefits that the NSSF provides include old age pension with allowance, survivors’ pensions and allowance, and invalidity pension.
 NSSF members aged 55 years are eligible to old age pension if they fulfill the following conditions:

 - To be registered with NSSF for a minimum period of 20 years

-- To pay contributions for at least for 60 qualifying months for Social Security Schemes for a minimum period of 10 years up to the date of the eligibility.
+- To pay contributions for at least 60 qualifying months towards Social Security Schemes for a minimum period of 10 years, up to the date of the eligibility.

 All the NSSF members who have fulfilled such conditions can request a pension even before the age of 55 if they can prove that they have lost their earning capacity.
 Every 55 or more years old NSSF member who has made at least 60 contributions to Social Security Schemes and has completed all wage-related works, but has not fulfilled other important conditions to qualify for old age pension is eligible for old age allowance which is paid as a lump sum.

 Occupational Risk Coverage

 An employee meeting with an accident is considered to be an employment-related injury, if it happens at work or during working hours, regardless of the person who was at fault.
 Equally, accidents that occur with workers during their direct commute from their residence to the workplace are also considered to be employment injury.

 An occupational disease also comes under the purview of occupational risk.
 The Health and Social Security Ministers issue a Joint list identifying the occupational disease list with a list of employment that involves physical work, exposure to toxic substances and other employment performed under hazardous conditions.

 - Medical services for occupational risk caused by injury due to employment injury or an accident while commuting or occupational diseases whether the accident stops the work or not